austinhutchen/levelquest/README.txt

 Implement items system
-Make the map output faster, instead of two for loops with lots of if conditions Use proper memory allocation practices when declaring and disposing of unused variables
+Make the map output faster, instead of two for loops with lots of if conditions Use proper memory allocation practices when declaring and disposing of unused variables Implement djikstras algorithm for better enemy pathfinding Find a way to fix the movement overlap bug when player and enemy move across eachother at the same time and battle is not initiated
+Improve layout and ui of battle menu